tutrilla/startup/README.md

 - Application text content: Font is consistent throughout application

 - Application images: The logo is still there from the html deliverable

+## Javascript Deliverable

+For this devlierable, I added the javascript to the application

+- Javascript support for future login: Added javascript to login

+- Javascript support for future database data: Attempted to add that to the request page, but ran into issues where submitting the request wasn't working.
+Will troubleshoot this week to get that fixed

+- Javascript support for future WebSocket: Amount of requests will be displayed on dashboard